 At an administrative site, only administrative tasks are performed.
-Production, logistics, or warehousing do not take place at an administrative site.
 You cannot link planning clusters, production departments, warehouses, work centers, assembly lines, or service locations to an administrative site.
 Subentity settings and external relations are unavailable.

 An administrative site can only have these types of departments: